zbo14/passworld/README.md

 You don't *have* to open an issue before a pull request, but it facilitates discussion and gives you a chance to receive feedback before diving into code.

-Make sure linting and tests pass and coverage is 💯 before opening a pull request!
+Make sure linting and tests pass and coverage is 💯 before creating a pull request!